TakosThings/Fluent-Discord/.github/CONTRIBUTING.md

 #### NPM Commands
 * `npm run dev` watches files for changes and automatically builds and emits the theme to your BetterDiscord themes folder.
 BD will reload the theme with the changes each time.
-* `npm run build` builds and emits the theme to the dist directory.
-Generally just used for building a release.
+* `npm run build-static` builds and emits a 'static' theme file to the dist directory
+* `npm run build-auto` builds and emits the auto-updating theme file.
+This file only contains user vars and imports the theme from GitHub.

 ### Comments & Debugging
-* Where required a code comment should start with `TODO, NOTE, DEV, DEBUG or HACK` and the date in YYYY-MM-DD format, followed by the comment:
+* In most cases code comments should start with `TODO, NOTE, DEV, DEBUG or HACK` and the date in YYYY-MM-DD format, followed by the comment:
 ```SCSS
 // TODO: 2021-07-01 - Find better icon
 ```